2016 Silver Circle Inductee Matt Zaffino

-While studying meteorology at the University of Utah, Matt interned and then worked as a weather producer at KTVX in Salt Lake City.
-In 1984 he moved to Traverse City, Mich., to forecast weather at WGTU, and then to Battle Creek, Mich., where he anchored the morning and evening weathercasts.
+While studying meteorology at the University of Utah.
+Matt interned and then worked as a weather producer at K1VX in Salt Lake City.
+In 1984 he moved to Traverse City, Michigan to forecast weather at WGTU, and then to Battle Creek, Mich., where he anchored the morning and evening weathercasts.

-Matt’ the only person that's ever done a live television broadcast from the top of Mt.
+Matt is the only person that's ever done a live television broadcast from the top of Mt.
 Hood.
-Matt also reported for KGW from the Summer Olympics in Sydney, Australia in 2000 and the Winter Olympics in Utah in 2002 and Vancouver in 2010.
+Matt also reported for KGW from the Summer Olympics m Sydney, Australia m 2000 and the Winter Olympics in Utah in 2002 and Vancouver in 2010.
 In the summer of 2004, Matt traveled to the Greenland Ice Sheet to report on climate change research, doing live radio broadcasts for KINK FM in Portland from the ice.